To All Awards

 Eligibility

-Open internationally to all forms of commissioned, published, unpublished and personal work from professionals and enthusiasts created between March 2023 and March 2024 (but not entries that have been submitted into last year's competition).
+Open internationally to all forms of commissioned, published, unpublished and personal work from professionals and enthusiasts created between March 2024 and March 2025 (but not entries that have been submitted into last year's competition).
 Only digital entries are accepted for this competition.

 Young Blood

 For professionals that have graduated within the last five (5) years.
+Work submitted to the Young Blood categories can be from any application from the Professional groupings of categories.

 Students